ALievre/5ISS_Portfolio/src/data/tabs/projects_portfolio.md

                 title="Our database"
                 height="200">
             <img src="https://github.com/ALievre/5ISS_Portfolio/blob/main/public/images/rtk_website.png?raw=true"
-                title="Our website"
+                title="Our website (blue: base, red: rover)"
                 height="200">
             <figcaption>RTK Project</figcaption>
         </figure>
         <p style="text-indent: 10%; margin-left: 10%; text-align: justify;">
             Everyone is used to standard GPS geopositioning in their car, in their phone or in their computer.
 Standard GPS receivers have an accuracy between 2 to 10 meters, and only in outdoor conditions.
 As a group of 5 students, we teamed up to answer a problem raised by our tutor, professor Guillaume Auriol: to geolocate meteorological balloons in association with a Paul Sabatier team led by Professor Hassan Sabbah.
 As you can guess, the standard GPS is not accurate enough to precisely locate the balloon.
 So, our tutor was interested in a Real-Time Kinetics (RTK) solution since its accuracy is far more precise.
 The launch of the ArduSimple starter kit LR offered a relatively low-cost RTK module.
 Therefore, the aim of our project is to assess this solution to see if it is compatible with the needs of the project.
-As you can in the picture below, we were in possession of an ArduSimple starter kit LR composed of:
+As you can in the picture, we were in possession of an ArduSimple starter kit LR composed of:
         </p>
         <ul style="margin-left: 10%; text-align: justify;">
             <li>2 simpleRTK2B boards (Rover and Base Station)</li>